Whether you need the income or simply feel too young to retire just yet, there are a number of opportunities for today’s retirees.

 What are the pitfalls to beware of?

-There are a couple of pitfalls you need to consider if you’re planning to take on paid work after you retire:
+There are a few pitfalls you need to consider if you’re planning to take on paid work after you retire:

 - Means tested benefits.
 If you receive or anticipate receiving means tested benefits such as Pension Credit, Housing Benefit or Council Tax Support, then your entitlement could be affected if you work beyond retirement.